devopstia/s8/linux/Linux-assignment-01.md

 30- What do you use for documentation in your current position?

-31- How do you keep track of you what you are working on in your current position?
+31- How do you keep track of what you are working on in your current position?
 ```